alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-hello-world.md

 * the body of a function is written within curly braces `{}`
 * [`println()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/println.html) and [`print()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/print.html) functions print their arguments to standard output

-Functions will be discussed in more detail in a couple of chapters.
+Functions are discussed in more detail in a couple of chapters.
 Until then, all examples use the `main` function.

 ## Variables